How to Become a Locksmith | Locksmith Training and Certification

 Now take a look at the licensing requirements in South Carolina as these differ from other states.

-In order to be licensed as a locksmith in SC, you are not required to do any professional training.
+To be licensed as a locksmith in SC, you are not required to do any professional training.

 You need to be at least 18 years old, which allows recent high school graduates to become locksmiths.